-Greg Montana is corporate executive vice president, chief risk officer (CRO) of FIS.
-As CRO, Montana leads the strategic development and execution of FIS’ risk, information security and compliance programs.
+Greg Montana, corporate executive vice president, chief risk officer, leads the strategic development and execution of FIS’ risk, information security and compliance programs.

-Montana has 23 years of successful leadership and risk management experience at some of the world’s most recognized financial services institutions.
-Before joining FIS, he served as senior vice president and senior operational risk executive for Bank of America®.
-Prior to that, he held the positions of senior director, global risk operations at PayPal™, Inc. and director, operational, credit and compliance risk for Lloyds Banking Group, PLC.
+Highly experienced in risk management, Montana has spent more than 20 years successfully managing risk at some of the world’s most recognized financial services institutions, including Bank of America, where he served as senior vice president and senior operational risk executive; PayPal, where he served as senior director, global risk operations; and Lloyds Banking Group, where he was director, operational, credit and compliance risk.

-Montana is a board member of the Metrolina Association for the Blind, which serves North and South Carolina, and he serves on the Jacksonville Board of Catholic Charities.
-Committed to the advancement of risk management higher education, Montana is an adjunct professor of Risk Management at Flagler College in St. Augustine, Fla., and serves as a member of the Board of Trustees of the Georgia State University Risk Management Foundation.
+He is Board Chair of the Jacksonville (Fla.)
+Board of Catholic Charities.
+Committed to the advancement of risk management higher education, Montana also is an adjunct professor of risk management at Flagler College in St. Augustine, Fla., and serves as a member of the board of trustees of the Georgia State University Risk Management Foundation.

-He received the Risk Management Association’s (RMA’s) Special Service Award in October 2012, and has authored four articles in the RMA Journal.
+Because of his dedication to risk management education, Montana received the Risk Management Association’s (RMA) Special Service Award in October 2012; the same year he joined FIS.
+He also has authored four articles in the RMA Journal.

 Montana holds a master’s degree in business administration from the Wharton School of the University of Pennsylvania and received a bachelor’s degree cum laude from Boston College.
-He received a Black Belt Certification from Bank of America in 2005.
+He received his six sigma Black Belt Certification from Bank of America in 2005.